-America is in the midst of a contentious election, and other nations are facing major elections as well.
-If Jesus walked the earth today, who would Jesus vote for?
+America is in the midst of another contentious election season.
+If He walked the earth today, who would Jesus vote for?
 Or should we ask—would Jesus even vote?

-Every four years, the United States goes through the (painful) process of selecting a president—an office considered to be the most powerful in the world.
+Every four years, the United States goes through the (painful) process of selecting a president—the most powerful political office in the world.
 In the 2020 election the American people are faced with the choice of the Republican incumbent Donald Trump or the Democratic nominee Joe Biden.

 The American political landscape has been deeply polarized for years, but it seems like the political divisions are becoming sharper and less civil.
 Democrats, Republicans and independents seem unable to work together on almost anything—regularly casting doubts on others’ motivations, integrity and even resorting to name-calling and character assassination.